 Beyond vitamin D: four independent mechanisms

-The initial hypothesis was simple: sun produces vitamin D, vitamin D protects against chronic disease.
-But this explanation is insufficient.
-Randomized vitamin D supplementation trials fail to replicate the cardiovascular benefits observed with sun exposure (PubMed).
-Something else is at work.
+The initial hypothesis was simple: sun produces vitamin D, which would explain associations with chronic disease.
+Randomized vitamin D supplementation trials do not reproduce the cardiovascular associations observed with sun exposure (PubMed).
+This makes that explanation insufficient without proving that UV, in turn, causes a clinical benefit.

 1. Cutaneous nitric oxide and blood pressure